Stay Tuned (film): Box office

 Stay Tuned opened at #6 in the US, which the Los Angeles Times called a "fuzzy reception".
 The film grossed $10.7 million in the US and Canada and grossed only $1 million internationally for a worldwide total of $12 million.

 Television adaptation

 In August 2020, it was reported that AMC Studios was developing a television series adaptation of the film with Ian B. Goldberg and Richard Naing as writers, a part of Goldberg's overall deal at AMC Studios.
+In July 2025, Hulu announced that they would develop the show, with Josh Gad and Andrew Rannells headlining the series.
+Akiva Goldsman, Jordan Cahan, and Greg Lessans are credited as creators, with Cahan serving as showrunner.

 Soundtrack

 The soundtrack to the film is made up entirely of hip hop songs with the exception of the last two tracks, which were themes composed by Bruce Broughton.
 Tracks in bold are used in the movie.

 Track listing

 Score album

 Broughton's score was released in 2011 by Intrada Records.